helm/community/proposals/helm-repo-container-registry-convergence/002-chart-registry-repo.md

 ## Helm Charts Align With Registry Repositories
-Container images are referneced with a multi-part URL:
+Container images are referenced with a multi-part URL:

 - [**login url**] / [**namespace**] / [**repo**] : [**tag**]
 - [**namespace**] / [**repo**] : [**tag** ] are equally referred to as an "image"